 Proximity to Oxford City Centre

-One of the defining features of East Oxford is its strong sense of community spirit.
+Community spirit is one of East Oxford’s defining features.
+The neighbourhood is known for being friendly, welcoming and strongly connected through local initiatives.
 From local festivals and street markets to community gardens and neighbourhood initiatives, residents are actively involved in shaping the area’s identity and fostering a sense of belonging.

 Family-Friendly Environment